What is the purpose of the test?

 What is the composition and timing of the tests?

-The English test will comprise a reading part and a writing part.
+The English test will comprise a reading and a writing component.
 Both the English and maths tests will last one hour.
-The test has been carefully designed to be accessible to all students who are due to sit their GCSEs in summer 2020.
+The test has been carefully designed to be accessible to all students who are due to sit their GCSEs in summer 2021.
 Students will be asked to make their best attempt at the whole test.
+The test has a look and feel that is similar to the GCSEs and the content of the test is based on the GCSEs to be awarded in summer 2021.

 What is the role of the marker?

-Markers must be able to commit to being available for the whole of the marking period: from 8 March to the end of 22 March 2020 and expect to work around 2-3 hours per day.
+Markers must be able to commit to being available for the whole of the marking period: from 7 March to the end of 21 March 2021 and expect to work around 2-3 hours per day.
+Markers’ availability for an extended marking period to 2 April 2021 would also be desirable.

 What is the remuneration rate?